Updated: May 6

 It’s also important to know that bruising isn’t a bad thing.

 People often bruise more initially and then the more it’s done the less and less they bruise.
 This is because cupping will break down the NON-functioning blood vessels and when this happens you will get the increase in blood flow to the area.
 After several cupping sessions, you don’t have as many non functioning blood vessels so you will have less bruising.

 We all know there are so many benefits to increased blood flow but the major one is it facilitates healing.
 Which in areas of pain, the increased blood flow and break down of the connective tissue restriction can be a game changer.

 Another big benefit of using cups is that they can also be used at home.
 At Lady Bird PT, we often teach our patients how to use silicone suctions cups, the same one we use in treatment, on themselves to further their progress at home.
 We can also teach your partner how to cup you, if you struggle to perform this technique on yourself.
 Home management is a huge part of your recovery process, and cupping can be a great tool in managing your pain symptoms.

-If you are interested in finding out if cupping is right for you, call us for a free 15 minute consultation at 512-766-2649 or contact us here.
+If you're interested in a cupping set, this is the one we typically recommend to our patients!
+Want to find out if cupping is right for you, call us for a free 15 minute consultation at 512-766-2649 or contact us here.

 Learn more about our author, Jessica Chastka, PT, DPT, WCS.